cobeylab/digital-repeatability/README.md

 Assuming enough information has been provided to test any claims, the spectrum starts with the ability to mechanically execute the steps provided, regardless of outcome.
 Initiatives like [CODECHECK](https://codecheck.org.uk/) have a purposefully low bar: "check[ing that] the code runs and generates the expected number of output files."[^eglen-2019] This could be called "Runnability."

+There is one discontinuity in the spectrum where results are not expected to be statistically the same (drawn from the same theoretical distribution, or the same population).
+Concepts like _conceptual replication_ don't fit neatly into a spectrum since the amount of confirmation is subject to interpretation. _Scientific generalizability, and replicability_ are among the highest goals of science, and may depend on support all the way down to data sharing, but defining them in terms of _what has been precisely repeated_ is beyond the current scope.

 #### Table 1.
-The Spectrum of Verifiability
+The Reproducibility Spectrum

 * _Digital Runnability_: Analysis runs to completion and output superficially supports that it ran as intended.
+The right number of files is produced, the files are of the right kind, have the right column names, etc.
 * _Digital Repeatability_: Analysis generates results, which are comparable, but may differ from the published result.
+The values in the output make sense (they're numbers when they should be numbers, plots when they should be plots, etc.) but the precise values may differ from those in the paper.
 * _Digital Reproducibility_: Analysis runs and output is the same as the published result.
 * _Digital Reimplementation_: Analysis runs after being rewritten without common libraries and code that could perpetuate errors in the original.
-Analogous to Scientific Generalizability.
-* _Scientific Conceptual Replicability_: Different methods confirm the published result.
-* _Scientific Reproducibility_: Same methodology on the same statistical population confirm the published result.
+* _Scientific Reproducibility_: Same methodology on the same statistical population confirms the published result.
 Also known as direct, or exact replication.

+#### Table 2.
+The Generalizability Spectrum

-* _Scientific Replicability_: Same methodology with a different statistical population confirm the published result.
+* _Scientific Replicability_: Same methodology with a different statistical population confirms the published result.
 * _Scientific Generalizability_: Different analysis on a different statistical population confirms the published result.

 Note: The definition that goes with the word for some of these terms varies by discipline[^nas-2019].